 According to Recital 12 of REMIT, information regarding the market participant's own plans and strategies for trading should not be considered as inside information.
 The Agency currently considers "trading plans" as a systematic method for screening and evaluating wholesale energy products, determining the amount of risk that is or should be taken, and formulating short and long-term investment objectives.
 A successful trading plan will also involve details like the type of trading system to be used.
 Most plans require the use of various types of technical analysis tools.
 The Agency furthermore considers "trading strategies" as a set of objective rules designating the conditions that must be met for trade entries and exits to occur.
-A trading strategy includes specifications for trade entries, including trade filters and triggers, as well as rules for trade exits, money management, timeframes, order types, etc. A trading strategy, if based on quantifiable specifications, can be analysed on historical data to project the future performance of the strategy.
+A trading strategy includes specifications for trade entries, including trade filters and triggers, as well as rules for trade exits, money management, timeframes, order types, etc.

-4.3 Made public
+5.3 Made public

-In general, inside information is deemed to be public knowledge if such information has been made available to the broad trading public, i.e. an unspecified number of individuals.
-In this regard it is irrelevant who made the inside information public.
-No distinction is made as to whether the inside information were made public by the market participant or by any other party.
+In general, information is deemed to be public knowledge if such information has been made available to the broad trading public, i.e. an unspecified number of individuals.
+In this regard it is irrelevant who made the information public.
+No distinction is made as to whether the information were made public by the market participant or by any other party.

-It is sufficient, but also required, that inside information is made available simultaneously to the broad trading public, ensuring equal access to the information since any interested market participant may apprise themselves of the inside information (a concept referred to as "sectoral publicity").
+It is sufficient, but also required, that information is made available simultaneously to the broad trading public, ensuring equal access to the information since any interested market participant may apprise itself of the information (a concept referred to as "sectoral publicity").
 This can be the case, for example, if a generally accessible electronic system for the dissemination of information is used, but does not require publication in the media.
-Hence, publishing inside information within an energy exchange information service or news board available only to selected participants does not satisfy the requirement of informing the broad trading public.
+Hence, publishing information only to selected market participants, for example via an energy exchange information service or news board which is available exclusively to exchange members does not satisfy the requirement of informing the broad trading public.

 In this context the Agency has considered real-time power data services, i.e. companies measuring real-time production at different power plants and selling these data to subscribers of the service.
 The Agency deems that the information provided through such services is considered to be publicly available as soon as the information is published by the provider.
 The Agency has not found any indication that these services are not available to everyone who wishes to subscribe to them.
 However, the Agency highlights that a market participant responsible for disclosing the information may be holding inside information even though part of the information is published through a real-time service.
-Any information such as the cause of the incident, the duration etc. which are not published by the provider of real-time services could still to be considered as inside information (if that information is or subsequently becomes known to the market participant).
-Therefore market participants should not only rely on such service providers to publish inside information on their behalf.
+Any information such as the cause of the incident, the duration etc. which are not published by the provider of real-time services could still be considered as inside information (if that information is or subsequently becomes known to the market participant).
+Therefore market participants should not rely on such service providers to publish inside information on their behalf.
+The Agency's understanding of effective and timely public disclosure of inside information is provided in Chapter 7 of this Guidance.

-4.4 Likelihood of having a significant price effect
+5.4 Likelihood of having a significant price effect